Zach-Pouska/i7z/README.md

   3. `Choose another app`
   4. Check `Always use this app to open .zip files`
   5. Click `More apps ↓`
-  6. Scroll to the bottom and select `Look for anothyer app on this PC`
+  6. Scroll to the bottom and select `Look for another app on this PC`
   7. Navigate to the directory you downloaded / compiled the executable, and select it.

 # To-do
-- [ ] This could probably be done with a .bat file, or programmed in C without all of the extra c++ bloat.
+- [ ] This could probably be done with a .bat file, or programmed in C without all of the extra c++ template library bloat.
 Basically could just be optimized more.